Photo by Tom Parkes

 Small Teams Win

 Large teams move slowly.
 Communication overhead scales exponentially.
-Small autonomous teams of 6-8 people move with remarkable speed.
+Small autonomous teams move with remarkable speed.

 Everyone understands the context.
 Decisions happen naturally.
 Clear ownership emerges.
 Constraints breed elegant solutions.